 Sharanda Wilburn, Renowned artist from Atlanta Georgia was commissioned by the CAC to create the masterpieces at North Douglas Elementary School.
 As a child she watched her step-father draw, so she picked up a pencil & hasn’t put it down since.
 As she got older, this love never faded and eventually, she went to college to study art.
 Ms. Wilburn uses many different mediums, such as pencils, pens, acrylics, charcoal, construction paper, pastels & crayons.
 She believes that working in mixed media gives her art a different look.
 Each idea manifests in its own individual style.
 She is also a teaching artist for the Cultural Arts Council and has been commissioned by many famous politicians and actors such as Queen Latifah.

-This project was funded by a direct grant from the CAC, a nonprofit organization supported in part through memberships and individual donations.
+This project was funded by the Dawn Foudnation grant from the CAC, a nonprofit organization supported in part through memberships and individual donations.
 The mission of the Cultural Arts Council of Douglasville/Douglas County is to nurture, guide and stimulate the enjoyment of and participation in the arts among Douglas County residents by providing an atmosphere conducive to the arts.
 Interested in learning more about the public art initiative or want to get involved?
-Email the CAC at email@example.com.
+Email the CAC at firstname.lastname@example.org.

 The Cultural Arts Council Douglasville/ Douglas County, located at 8652 Campbellton Street in historic downtown Douglasville, Georgia, is open Mondays through Fridays, 9 am to 5 pm.
 For directions, more information, or to make your reservations, visit www.artsdouglas.org or contact the Cultural Arts Council at 770-949-2787.